Our Team at Brain Injury NZ

 Lync Aronson

-I am excited and deeply honoured to assume the role of President, building upon my experiences as the former Vice-President of BINZ and as Chairperson of Brain Injury Association Otago.
+I am excited and deeply honoured to assume the role of President, building upon my experiences as the former Vice-President of BINZ and as the former Chairperson of Brain Injury Association Otago.
 In my current role as Chairperson, my focus has been on fostering a welcoming and inclusive board environment.
-It’s vital that our Regional Representatives and Board Members feel valued and continue to contribute effectively to our national mission.

 Dr. Kelly Jones